na-na-hi/renget/archive/lcbguide.md

 No. It's not worth it if you're a new player.
 If you farm a *lot*, it might be worth it to convert some Egoshards.
 Otherwise, it's advised against doing so.

 **11. Are past events and stories completely gone until reruns?**
 Only the event rewards.
 Both the chapter 3.5 and 4.5 events happen directly after the previous chapter and you are required to complete them because they are plot relevant.
 You just don't have to deal with the annoying resource collection aspect and lose out on the rewards.
 Other events that had stories attached but were just login events like Dante's Notes allows you to watch the story in the theater at any time.
-The only event you can't rewatch in the game is the April Fools event.
+The only event you can't rewatch in the game is the [April Fools event](https://www.youtube.com/watch?v=fSJ_N1hIBYU).

 **12. How do I change it so a specific Identity is in my window when I open the game?**
 Press on the sinner icon, then select the artwork you want on your window.
 The last one selected will be there when you open the game.

 **13. What is the update/maintenance schedule?
 When are new IDs/E.G.O announced and released?**
-Currently every two weeks.
-Patch notes on Monday at roughly 5am EST. Maintenance on Wednesday at 9pm EST and ends at 11pm EST. New banners every 2 weeks and they are announced/previewed on Fridays.
+We currently get new IDs/E.G.O every two weeks.
+Patch notes every Monday at roughly 5am EST. Maintenance every Wednesday at 9pm EST and ends at 11pm EST. New banners are announced/previewed on Fridays.
 Skills for announced IDs/E.G.O are posted with the patch notes the following Monday before the banner is added after maintenance.
 Keep in mind that Korea is a day ahead for most of you.

 **14. Can I change my loading screen?**
 Yes.
 Your loading screen comes from the last story node's CG you played.
 Replay the node from start to finish to change it.
 Only do this once you've finished all the story content for the time being, obviously.